hariomahlawat/ProjectManagement/docs/ffc-module-architecture.md

 ## 3. Security, Navigation & Routing
 - Razor Pages under `/ProjectOfficeReports/FFC` are decorated with `[Authorize]`, with admin-specific pages (`Records/Manage`, `Countries/Manage`) restricted to the `Admin` or `HoD` roles, while listing pages require any authenticated user.
-- Left-hand navigation includes a "FFC simulators" item, wiring the `/ProjectOfficeReports/FFC/Index` page into the broader reports menu so eligible users can reach the module easily.
+- Left-hand navigation includes a "FFC deliveries" item, wiring the `/ProjectOfficeReports/FFC/Index` page into the broader reports menu so eligible users can reach the module easily.
 - `UrlBuilder` centralises deep links (record edit, attachment view) so services like global search can point users to the correct page with `editId` pre-selected.

 ## 4. Backend Features by Area